 Market focus: Who can I sell to, who has a problem to solve?

 An innovation is a new offer that tackles pain points and recognized needs, confirmed by the market itself.
-You need to precisely identify the issues suffered by your target markets, and gauge their criticality to orient yourself towards the right market.
+You need to precisely identify the issues suffered by your target markets, and gage their criticality to orient yourself towards the right market.